Medically reviewed by Drugs.com. Last updated on Nov 18, 2023.

 - Nerve or muscle disease—May be worsened

-Proper Use of vincristine
+Proper use of Oncovin

 Vincristine is often given together with certain other medicines.
 If you are using a combination of medicines, it is important that you receive each one at the proper time.
 If you are taking some of these medicines by mouth, ask your health care professional to help you plan a way to take them at the right times.